Groundhogs (The Bear): Reception

-Critical reviews

 "Groundhogs" received mostly positive reviews from critics.
 Jenna Scherer of The A.V.
 Club gave the episode a "B" grade and wrote, "After last year's strangely listless 10-episode run, the season four premiere is a welcome return to form for a series that built its reputation on rapid-fire dialogue, big feelings, and harried chefs sweating into their béchamel."

 Marah Eakin of Vulture gave the episode a 4 star out of 5 rating and wrote, "I have a hard time believing that The Bear would ever really fuck over our onscreen pals given that their scrappy perseverance is the whole heart of the show, but the stakes this season are pretty evident in that big clock.
 The season is just getting started, but it looks like the end may already be in sight."
 Eakin would rank the episode as the 15th best episode of the first four seasons.
 A.J.
-Daulerio of Decider wrote, "This sort of meta 'screw all the haters' way of saying 'sorry, not sorry' reminds me of how Lena Dunham used to make it known that she read all the reviews about Girls by writing storylines that would often be direct responses to the show’s critics."
+Daulerio of Decider wrote, "This sort of meta 'screw all the haters' way of saying 'sorry, not sorry' reminds me of how Lena Dunham used to make it known that she read all the reviews about Girls by writing storylines that would often be direct responses to the show's critics."

 Bryce Olin of Show Snob wrote, "Overall, I don't know how much I loved the season 4 premiere.
 It was a solid episode.
 There were a lot of things that needed to happen to shift this story and move Carmen's quest to be great back in the right direction after the major steps back in season 3.
 There's still a lot of drama to be had, though."

 Substream magazine argued, "Christopher Storer creates an easy re-entry point with 'Groundhogs', in which he still places Carmy as the centerpiece.
 He has to adjust—whether he chooses to do it or others do it for him.
 This time, it may be a hair too late for Carmy to do so."

-Retrospective reviews

-In 2025, Vulture ranked "Groundhogs" as 15th-best out of 38 episodes of The Bear, describing the episode as perhaps too dependent on a repetitive surprise-interruptions trope (which reappears in the season-four finale) and that is "probably something the show can ease up on in future seasons."